Sirrah91/HMI_to_SP/v1.0/README.md

 - `--used_quantities`: (Optional) Specifies which quantities to use from the input FITS files.
 The default is `"iptr"`, which includes intensity and all components of the magnetic field.
 - `--remove_limb_dark`: (Optional) Flag to remove limb darkening from the intensity data.
 - `--disambiguate`: (Optional) Flag to perform azimuthal disambiguation using the disambiguation FITS file in `--data_dir`.
-- `--interpolate_outliers`: (Optional) Computes a sliding window z-score and applies linear interpolation to data that are not finite, have magnetic field values above 10 kG, or have local z-scores exceeding 3 sigma. **Note**: This option can be slow due to the interpolation process.
+- `--interpolate_outliers`: (Optional) Computes a sliding window z-score and applies linear interpolation to data that are not finite, have magnetic field values above 10 kG, or have local z-scores exceeding 3 sigma. > *Note: This option can be slow due to the interpolation process.*
 - `--used_B_units`: (Optional) Specifies the units for the magnetic field.
 The default is `"G"` (Gauss).
 Other allowed units are `"kG"` (kilogauss), `"T"` (Tesla), and `"mT"` (millitesla).
 - `--max_valid_size`: (Optional) Maximum allowed size for the patches to avoid memory issues.
 The default is `256`, meaning 256x256 pixels.
 Larger patch sizes may lead to memory overload, so it’s recommended to adjust this parameter based on available system memory.